42mushroom/42mushroom.GitHub.io/Readme.md

-# This is a heading
+# Hello.
-## This is another (smaller) heading
+## My name is Anna.

-- this is the beginning of a list
-- this is the next item in the list
-- and the next
+- I like cherry.
+- I don't like water.

 [This is a link to a website](https://github.com/)